bytedance/libtpa/doc/user_guide.rst

 Run Libtpa Applications
 -----------------------

-Before running a libtpa application, hugepages need to be allocated first.
+Before running a Libtpa application, hugepages need to be allocated first.
 Here is a `guide from DPDK <https://doc.dpdk.org/guides/linux_gsg/sys_reqs.html#use-of-hugepages-in-the-linux-environment>`_.
-After that, you are ready to run libtpa applications.
+After that, you are ready to run Libtpa applications.
 And there are two ways.

 **Run directly with the correct configs**